AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

   type: NoLinks
   parameters: []
 {% endhighlight %}
-As is probably clear by now, if no fully qualified name is provided for class loading, Alchemist uses the package `it.unibo.alchemist.model.implementations.linkingrules` to search for the class.
+If no fully qualified linking rule name is provided for class loading, Alchemist uses the package [linkingrules][LinkingRulesPackage] to search for the class.

 **Example**
 {% highlight yaml %}